 Well, the largest Canyon in the world is under argument, but let’s say it’s large.
 Ancient Inca terrasses are build against the rims of the canyon and condors are supposed to be seen on a daily basis.

 I plan on going hiking in the canyon and hopefully, if I’m lucky, see the searing birds of prey: the Condors of the Colca Canyon.

-#3 Atacama desert – the driest desert in the world
+#3 Atacama desert Chile – the driest desert in the world

 Another world’s largest.
 The salt planes of Uyuni must be phenomenal!
 Who doesn’t remember those crazy pictures of tour groups battling a dinosaur or walking in and out of a crisp can?
 Due to the fact all perspective drops at such a vast plane of white, you can get some pretty impressive pictures that play tricks on you.

 Ok, I made that up.
-I do not know if Sucre is super sweet, but when I look at the pictures I see white buildings, parks and indigenous people.
-I look forward to recuperate after visiting de Salar de Uyuni and just soak up the Bolivian atmosphere and culture.
+I do not know if Sucre is super sweet, but when I look at the pictures I see white buildings, parks, and indigenous people.
+I look forward to recuperating after visiting de Salar de Uyuni and just soak up the Bolivian atmosphere and culture.
 Maybe after 12 years, I’ll finally be able to visit this city and speak some Spanish.

 Have you ever been to the Uros Islands or Isla del Sol?
 What were your experiences on the lake?

 #7 Cusco and Machu Picchu- one of the 7 wonders of the world

 I’ll save the best for last.
 Cracking Cusco where there will be loads to explore in the Sacred Valley and in and around town.

 But Machu Picchu is the cherry on top of my South American Sundae.
 This lost city of the Incas is one of the most obvious reasons to visit South America and it certainly is for me!